 - current public health policy – local, national and global relevance for nursing practice

 To undertake this module, students must have access to a computer and internet (preferably broadband) and have basic IT skills.

-For further information, please contact the module leader on:
+For further information, please contact the programme manager on: